ZenML consists of the following key components:

 Parallelization of computing tasks.

-Ensuring immutability of your pipelines from data sourcing to model artifacts.
+Ensuring the immutability of your pipelines from data sourcing to model artifacts.

 No matter where - Cloud, On-Premise, or locally.

 Since production scenarios often look complex, ZenML is built with integrations in mind.
 ZenML supports an ever-growing range of integrations for processing, training, and serving, and you can always add custom integrations via our extensible interfaces.